List of Bakugan Battle Brawlers characters: Billy Gilbert

 Julie's childhood friend, and a top 15 brawler.
 He uses Subterra attribute Bakugan and his guardian Bakugan is Subterra Cycloid.
-He defeated Julie in episode 10, but later lost in a rematch.
+He defeated Julie in episode 10 but later lost in a rematch.
 In episode 14 it is shown that Billy increased his rank from top 20 to top 10, and was recruited by Masquerade and lost to Julie in episode 15 again.
 Subterra Cycloid is sent to the Doom Dimension in Episode 26.
 He is reunited with him sometime around episodes 32 and 36.
 He also fights a hybrid in Episode 47 and starts dating Julie at the end of the season.

 Billy returns in New Vestroia and battles with Julie in episode 37 to test Bakugan Interspace and loses.

 Families

 Miyoko Kuso

 Dan's mother.
 Her usual past times are watching TV and doing yoga.
 She appears to be a typical stay-at-home mom, always doing the cooking and cleaning.
 At the beginning of the series, Miyoko became concerned about her son's latest hobby.
 She found out about Bakugan when she was cleaning Dan's room.
 Mrs. Kuso found a Bakugan ball on a table, dropped it and it turned out to be a Pyrus Griffon.
 She soon feared something was going on when Dan gave her a frog keychain for her birthday only to not come home afterward and asks Runo and even Masquerade.
-When Dan comes back, she and the rest of the brawlers parents were inform of what was going on and let him go to Vestroia with the others to stop Naga.
+When Dan comes back, she and the rest of the brawlers' parents were informed of what was going on and let him go to Vestroia with the others to stop Naga.
 In New Vestroia, Dan calls her in episode 12 when he returns to Earth.
 In episode 14 when Dan comes into the house she goes over to hug him only to be greeted by Baron, who she called a sweetie.
 She then gets Mira to join her in doing some yoga, which Mira apparently did not like.
 Mira said, "Is this some Earth torture?"
 She continues to appear until Dan goes back to New Vestroia.
 She allows him to go, though she gets a bit worried about him once he leaves.
 She also appears in the first episode of Gundalian Invaders.

 Shinjiro Kuso

 Dan's father.
-He is typical working dad who works for a businessman.
-He loves pudding up to the point of an unhealthy obsession, and will go crazy if he gets it from someone (especially vanilla flavored).
+He is a typical working dad who works for a businessman.
+He loves pudding up to the point of an unhealthy obsession and will go crazy if he gets it from someone (especially vanilla flavored).
 Later he and the rest of the brawlers' parents were informed of what was going on and let him go to Vestroia with the others to stop Naga.
-He does not appear that much in New Vestroia but in one of his appearances he joked about Mira being Dan's new girlfriend.
+He does not appear that much in New Vestroia but in one of his appearances, he joked about Mira being Dan's new girlfriend.